 Think carefully about the short profiles you use on social media, and the longer version used on retailers, websites and blogs.
 Tell people why you are worth following.
 Why you are interesting, and not that you are a egotistical author who is likely to pound them with ‘buy my book’ messages.

 Blogging: For me, this is the most important part of promotion.
 Blogs take a lot of time and effort, but the long term rewards are far, far greater than any other means available.
 Every post tells a story and exposes your character and personality as well as your knowledge and opinions.
 It also opens the door to discussion and debate.
 But the key benefit is in an often forgotten fact.
 Every single post adds to your Search Engine data.
-My blog now has close to 1,000 posts that are all listed on Search Engines now and almost 65% of my blog visitors come from Google, Bing or Yahoo.
-In three years it has built from almost no visitors per day to a current average of around 4,000 page views per day.
+My blog now has over 1,000 posts that are all listed on Search Engines and almost 65% of my blog visitors come from Google, Bing or Yahoo.
+Over the years it has built from almost no visitors per day to a current average of around 4,000 page views per day.

 Blogging is about posting regularly, often and on topic.